Using Client Follow-Up

 - Contact List: This Excel spreadsheet with client information makes it easy to search for and sort a large list of clients.

-Health care providers can use the Client Follow-Up feature to find patients in their practice who are missing immunizations and get them back into the office.
-The Childhood and Adolescent Assessment Reports can help health care providers identify which vaccines are needed by their patients and focus their efforts on those vaccines.
-Having solid quality improvement plans and activities in place can help health care providers receive more meaningful use dollars and have better outcome data to report to public sources such as HEDIS and Minnesota Community Measures.
-Most of all, improving immunization rates ensures that health care providers are constantly maintaining and improving the health of their patients.
+Use the Client Follow-Up feature to find patients in your practice who are missing immunizations and get them back into the office.
+The Childhood or Adolescent Assessment Reports can help you identify which vaccines are needed by your patients and focus efforts on those vaccines.
+Having solid quality improvement plans and activities in place can help you receive more meaningful use dollars and have better outcome data to report to public sources such as HEDIS and Minnesota Community Measures.
+Most of all, improving immunization rates ensures that you are constantly maintaining and improving the health of your patients.

 A sample Client Report output is shown below (client data is fictitious).